ITU's 160 anniversary

 DFS Application Security Best Practices and DFS Application Security Testing

-Following up on the ITU DFS security recommendations on Day 1, this session continues the elaboration of the security control measures to the application layer.
+Following up on the ITU DFS security recommendations on Day 1, this session continued the elaboration of the security control measures to the application layer.
 As DFS cyber threats continue to evolve, protecting applications from vulnerabilities become paramount.
-The DFS application security best practices included in the ITU DFS security recommendations can be adopted by regulators to establish a minimum-security baseline for DFS providers to build in security at the design phase.
-This session will explore the security tests that are conducted in the ITU DFS security lab to verify compliance of mobile payment apps against the Security best practices.
+The DFS application security best practices included in the ITU DFS security recommendations could be adopted by regulators to establish a minimum-security baseline for DFS providers to build in security at the design phase.
+This session explored the security tests that were conducted in the ITU DFS security lab to verify compliance of mobile payment apps against the Security best practices.

 11:30-11:45